hazelcast/hazelcast-code-samples/hazelcast-integration/spring-hibernate-2ndlevel-cache/README.md

 `docker run --name 2lc-postgres --publish 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres:13`

-If you want to use Hazelcast client, you can start an IMDG instance in a Docker container easily:
+If you want to use Hazelcast client, you can start an IMDG instance in a Docker container easily, and then connect to it:

-`docker run -p 5701:5701 hazelcast/hazelcast:4.0.1`
+`docker run -p 5701:5701 hazelcast/hazelcast`

+Remember to double-check if the version is supported by the client.

 # Configuration